Aydin-ab/ray-aydin/doc/source/train/user-guides/fault-tolerance.rst

 The driver process may be interrupted due to one of the following reasons:

-- The run is manually interrupted by a user (for example, Ctrl+C).
+- The run is manually interrupted by a user (for example, CTRL+C).
 - The node where the driver process is running (head node) crashes (for example, out of memory, out of disk).
 - The entire cluster goes down (for example, network error affecting all nodes).

 In these cases, the Ray Train driver (which calls ``trainer.fit()``) needs to be launched again.
-The relaunched Ray Train driver needs to find a minimal amount of run state in order to pick up where the previous run left off.
+The relaunched Ray Train driver needs to find a minimal amount of run state to pick up where the previous run left off.
 This state includes the latest reported checkpoints, which are located at the :ref:`storage path <persistent-storage-guide>`.
 Ray Train fetches the latest checkpoint information from storage and passes it to the newly launched worker processes to resume training.